Tinside Pool, Plymouth, Devon, UK

 ‘It's a bit tough going,’ I panted as spat out my third mouthful of chlorinated water before realising I was battling in the wrong direction against a raging torrent.
 But once I got the hang of it I could have stayed there all day, floating along effortlessly without a care in the world.
 The hot, humid atmosphere was wonderful too.
 Who cares if it's snowing outside?!

-The kids even forced me to go on the water chute.
+The kids even forced me to go down the water chute.
 I bravely climbed the stairs where a stern notice warned me at the top:

 DO NOT ATTEMPT THIS IF YOU HAVE A HEART CONDITION